×

 The diseases and complications that would fall under hepatology are:

-• Viral Hepatitis, including Hepatitis B and Hepatitis C – Both of these liver diseases which are brought on by the hepatitis B and C viruses can result in cirrhosis and liver cancer if the infection persists for a long time.
+• Viral Hepatitis, including Hepatitis B and Hepatitis C – Liver diseases caused by the hepatitis B and C viruses can progress to cirrhosis and liver cancer if the infection remains long-term.

 • Autoimmune Liver Diseases – These inflammatory conditions, which can lead to cirrhosis and liver failure, are brought on by immune cells targeting the liver.